-A large Spinosaurus tooth from a huge adult individual, the semi aquatic predators grasping teeth were an evolutionary tested grasping and killing tool of a marine specialist.
-The conical shape, although Spinosaurus has a more ovoid shape in cross section, is similar to the crocodilians of the same habitat and age.
-Crocodilian teeth of the period having a more round form in cross section.
+A large Spinosaurus tooth from a huge adult individual, the semi-aquatic predators grasping teeth were an evolutionary tested grasping and killing tool of a marine specialist.
+The conical shape, although Spinosaurus has a more ovoid shape in cross-section, is similar to the crocodilians of the same habitat and age.
+Crocodilian teeth of the period having a more round form in cross-section.

 The tooth is of a large bulky size from a massive jaw, has suffered some enamel loss evident in the upper crown section, this is evident in the illustrations above, and could be due to life wear or equally the rigours of the deposition of the fossil bed.
-The crown apical tip has definite life wear and this is an interesting morphological study aspect.
-The carinae cutting edges are mostly evident as are the ripple facets in the enamel around the body of the tooth crown.
+The crown apical tip has a definite life wear and this is an interesting morphological study aspect.
+The carinae cutting edges are most evident as are the ripple facets in the enamel around the body of the tooth crown.
 There appears to be dental disease apparent at the base of the labial face around the root stock-crown line, this is quite an interesting feature of study.
-Spinosaur fossil teeth of this location typically demonstrate dark red and dark maroon colour, this specimen tooth is no exception, the colour being among the most attractive in the authors opinion.
+Spinosaur fossil teeth of this location typically demonstrate dark red and dark maroon colour, this specimen tooth is no exception, the colour being among the most attractive in the author's opinion.